norrig/VendingMachine/README.md

 Semester project, no more iterations will be done.

 ## Authers
-Hans-Christian Duedahl, Christian Norrig and Rasmus Vendelbo - ITEK EAAA 2020
+Hans-Christian Duedahl, Christian Norrig and Rasmus Wendelbo - ITEK EAAA 2020